 These strengths, skills, and abilities continue to make English not just a mainstay of core education in general but also a major asset on your professional résumé.

 The faculty in the English Department have worked together to design a coherent course of study.
-In addition to the carefully-sequenced classes in literary, cultural, and social history, you will have the opportunity to take a wide variety of courses, including Medieval Masculinities, Shakespeare, Victorian Detectives, The History of the English Language, Multiethnic Literatures of the United States, and Modernist Time Machines.
+In addition to the carefully-sequenced classes in literary, cultural, and social history, you will have the opportunity to take a wide variety of courses, including Medieval Marvels, Shakespeare, Victorian Detectives, The History of the English Language, Multiethnic Literatures of the United States, and Modernist Time Machines.